 As you may have heard, flounder is some of the best meat that the ocean provides.
 It’s delicious just about any way you cook it.
 In order to actually make the most of the flounder that you bring home, you need to know the best place to stick ‘em!
 We’re going to show you the best place to gig a flounder to maximize the meat on your plate and reduce the chances of the fish falling off your gig.

-Flounder gigging is tons of fun.
+Gigging flounder is no doubt tons of fun.
 It’s even better when you get to make a meal out of what you brought home.
-Since flounder are some of the best eating fish around, it’s important to be careful when aiming your prongs.
+Since flounder are some of the best eating fish around, it’s important to be careful where you aim your barbed flounder gig prongs.

 As you can see in the image below, the fillet starts behind the gills and continues down the body to the tail.
 This is where you do not want to stick a flounder if at all possible.
 Most restaurants charge $20 per lb or more for flounder, so make the most of your late night gigging trips!
 Anywhere from the gills forward is fair game in terms of saving meat.

 It is also important to keep in mind the size regulations for your area.
 As of the time of writing this blog, a few of the current size limits for total length of flounder are as follows (please read your latest local regulations prior to going flounder gigging):

 Mississippi - 12 inch minimum

 Alabama - 12 inch minimum

 Georgia - 12 inch minimum

 South Carolina - 15 inch minimum